-Because RenoFi Loans don’t have the typical controls that construction loans have like draws & inspections, RenoFi Loans only work for lower risk projects like kitchens, bathrooms & small additions.
+Because RenoFi Loans don’t have the typical controls that construction loans have like draws & inspections, RenoFi Loans only work for lower risk projects like kitchens, bathrooms, small additions, and ADUs/granny flats.

 If you’re building a home from the ground up, you will need to look into construction loans that are specifically designed for this type of project.